catpea/poetry/README.md

 The Warriors are everywhere, and they stand by your side,<br>
 you are in company of Great Heroes.

-Climb by subtle analogy the the triumphs already had,<br>
+Climb by subtle analogy to the triumphs already had,<br>
 rise to the highest of mountains.

 You are Meant to Become a Great Being,<br>